 When nature’s built into your home

 You’ve seen house plants.
-Now meet living rooms.
-Millennials are turning to plant-first design solutions this year to increase their connection to nature and enhance their wellbeing.
-Staircase gardens, biophilic interiors and floral ceilings are all trending up.
+Now, meet living rooms.
+Millennials are turning to plant-first design solutions this year to increase their connection to nature and enhance their well-being.
+Staircase gardens, biophilic interiors and floral ceilings are all on the way up.
 And don’t leave the office out!

-“I feel like the next step for plant lovers is biophilic design.
-If you like monstera, why stop at a 9-inch pot?
+‘I feel like the next step for plant lovers is biophilic design.
+If you like monstera, why stop at a 9-inch (23 cm) pot?
 Fill a whole wall with them.
-It’ll make you feel more connected to the outdoors and add a sense of calm to your home.”
+It’ll make you feel more connected to the outdoors and add a sense of calm to your home.’

 Biophilic design in Canada

 Biophilic design is all about connecting to nature within our built environment.
 One country where this trend will take off is Canada, where people will lean on their best fronds to provide privacy or wall separation within the home.
 Searches for vertical plant wall, interior garden and biophilic wall are all on the rise.